wp-plugins/wp-email-template/readme.txt

 == Changelog ==

+= 1.3.3 - 2015/05/14 =
+* Tweak - Created new admin panel Tab [ Exclude Emails ] with new Pro Version feature exclude template by subject title settings
+* Tweak - Moved the exclude template from emails by shortcode settings to the new Exclude Emails tab
+* Tweak - Updated the plugins docs with new features
+* Tweak - Updated the plugins a3rev product page with new features
+* Tweak - Tested and Tweaked for full compatibility with WordPress Version 4.2.2
+* Fix - Apply to WooCommerce emails OFF setting.
+Template was being applied to WooCommerce emails when option was switched OFF.

 = 1.3.2 - 2015/04/21 =
 * Tweak - Tested and Tweaked for full compatibility with WordPress Version 4.2.0
 * Tweak - Tested and Tweaked for full compatibility with WooCommerce Version 2.3.8